DEV-learn-co-students/jquery-tictactoe-banana-batch/README.md

 To figure out how jQuery can "see" these values, take a look at the Hints section.

-You should not need to make any changes to the HTML for this lab.

 ## JavaScript
-The JavaScript functions you will need for this lab are stubbed out

 * `attachListeners()`
   * You must have a function called `attachlisteners()` which the tests call to attach the click handlers to the page after the DOM has been loaded
   * When a client clicks on a cell, the function `doTurn()` should be called and passed a parameter of the event